christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

 module.exports = App;
 ```
-First of all we import the View and also the DOM from **R**.
+First of all we import the View and also DOM from **R**.
 The reason we import DOM is to allow JSX syntax.
 We define a view by using a function.
 This function has three arguments.
 The first argument, *props*, are any properties passed to the view from an other view.
 This is a familiar concept from React JS.
 The second argument are all the models injected into *Render*, and the third being the injected controllers.

 The view has to return a stream (conveyor belt) that moves "boxes" containing DOM representations.
 It does that by hooking "model conveyor belts" to its own "map station".
 So changes to models goes into the "map station", and out comes a new DOM representation.
 In this case we only hook a single model, but we will see later how we can hook multiple models.

 ### Summarizing our app
 Okay, so this was of course a very simple application.
 Its only functionality is emptying the input when hitting enter.
 Its hard to see benefits with such a simple example, but let me point out:

-- The view is very dumb.
+- The view is dumb and stateless.
 It has no logic for changing state.
 It only pushes changes to the controllers and produces a new DOM representation when receiving changes from the models
 - The view does not depend on collections or models, they are injected into the views when rendered
 - The controllers knows nothing about the models, they just expose a set of interactions in your application and models can hook on to those to produce state

 Let us look at more complex state handling to see how easily we can scale the application.

 ### Creating mutations
 You need to mutate the state of your application.
 With **Functional Reactive Programming** you have to think about this differently.
-For example a list of titles can be mutated in many different ways, it being adding title, removing a title etc. So what is this list?
-If we think about our title above, the title is an output of changes to the *changeTitle* controller, that happens to start with the value of empty string.
-If we think about our list, it will an output of mutations to the list, that happens to start with the value of an empty array.
+For example a list of titles can be mutated in many different ways, it being adding a title, removing a title etc. So what is this list of titles?
+If we think about our title above, the title is an output based on events pushed to the *changeTitle* controller.
+If we think about our list, it will be an output based on mutations to an array.
 Lets look at the code:

 *models.js*
 ```javascript